2020 Census

 2019-2021

 Be Counted Grand Rapids was a multi-year communications campaign designed to maximize census participation across one of Michigan's most diverse cities.
-As Communications Assistant with the City of Grand Rapids, I built a brand identity based on the City’s census logo, driving the visual strategy through three distinct campaign phases: Education, Awareness, and Encouragement.
+As Communications Assistant with the City of Grand Rapids, I designed many of the City’s communication materials for the census, including multi-lingual social media posts, handouts, posters, and communications across every phase.
 The campaign had to reach multiple language communities, combat misinformation, and ultimately pivot mid-stream when COVID-19 extended the census deadline and eliminated in-person touchpoints.

 Education, Awareness, & Encouragement